facebook pixel.22.05.21

 Before I get into Part 1 of these no-equipment bodyweight exercises, does this situation sound familiar?

-If you’re brutally honest with yourself, you’re bound to have skipped out on your workout because one reason or another.
+If you’re brutally honest with yourself, you’re bound to have skipped out on a workout before because one reason or another.

 But what’s the regular reason you find yourself missing a workout?

-If you see a pattern, then you need to focus on fixing that, and just watch your muscle-building progress grow.
+If you see a pattern, then you need to focus on fixing that, and then watch your muscle-building progress grow.

 Perhaps you’re regular excuse is: